 If you’re like us, “never-ending” is a little daunting.
 A forever-long project?
 Talk about exhausting.
 A paradigm shift will resolve this uneasy feeling.

 The larger change initiative (think digital transformation and similar concepts) will be a forever-long endeavor.
-Phrases like ‘digital transformation’ and ‘software adoption’ can be very ambiguous terms.
+Phrases like ‘digital transformation’ and ‘technology adoption’ can be very ambiguous terms.

 How do you solidify these change concepts?